SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 ## Exercise 3.9 Additional SQL Console Tab Features

-1. A SQL Console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double tapping on its tab.
+1. A SQL console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double tapping on its tab.

     ![](images/FullScreen.png)

-2. A context menu is available on SQL Console tabs.
-You may wish to provide a more descriptive tab name for a SQL Console.
+2. A context menu is available on SQL console tabs.
+You may wish to provide a more descriptive tab name for a SQL console.

     ![](images/SQLConsoleContextMenu.png)